khizraghaffarkk/Todo-Application/ReadMe.md

 # ✅ Todo Application

 Welcome to my Todo Application! 📝✨ Explore the power of **`REST APIs`**, HTTP Methods, and the Express Web Framework as you dive into this intuitive app designed to streamline your task management.
 Crafted with care using HTML, CSS, **`Express JS`**, and JavaScript, this app offers a seamless experience for creating and managing your to-do lists.
+Plus, it's deployed on **`Vercel`**, ensuring smooth and reliable performance!

 ## ✨ Features